 4. Gross Income Test

-Generally, you cannot take an exemption for a dependent if that person had gross income of \$2,750 or more for 1999.
-This test does not apply if the person is your child and is either under age 19, or a student under age 24, as discussed later.
+Generally, you cannot take an exemption for a dependent if that person had gross income of \$2,800 or more for 2000.
+This test does not apply if the person is your child and is either: